manuelbieh/react-book/hooks/hooks-api.md

 ReactDOM.render(<App username="manuelbieh" />, document.getElementById('root'));
 ```

 In this case, the effect function itself is not asynchronous.
-The asynchronous functionality has been extracted into its own asynchronous function `fetchGitHubAccount()` which defined **inside** of the `useEffect()` hook.
+The asynchronous functionality has been extracted into its own asynchronous function `fetchGitHubAccount()` which is defined **inside** of the `useEffect()` Hook.

 The asynchronous function does not necessarily need to be defined **inside** of the effect function.
 But the effect function itself is not allowed to be asynchronous.